NextGenIntelligence/trust-coin/README.md

 The more recently a message was published, the quicker peers should respond to passing it on.
 A priority queue that considers both when the message was first published and how long it has been in queue can help messages propagate through the network quickly.

-Public key holders should rotate which peers they use to publish a new message so that their peers can't associate their IP with their public key.
+Public key owners should rotate which peers they use to publish a new message so that their peers can't associate their IP with their public key.